GuardianOfGods/unity-interview-questions/README.md

 <details><summary>Answer</summary>
 <p>

 - While the main thread is running, another piece of logic processing is started at the same time to assist the execution of the current program.
 In other words, starting a **coroutine** is to start a logic that can be parallel to the program.
-Can be used to control motion, sequences, and object behavior.
+Can be used to control motion, sequences, and object behaviour.

 </p>
 </details>